 Net assimilatory rate (NAR) of maize as influence by poultry manure, methods of N application and cowpea varieties in 2019, 2020 and 2022 wet season is presented in Table 10.
 Result of the analysis of variance in 2019 as presented in Table.10 indicates that except at 4-6 WAS, poultry manure treatment had no significant effects on NAR of maize.
 At 4-6 WAS, the highest (2.152 gg-1wk-1) NAR was reported in 6 t ha-1 poultry manure rates, while the least (0.590 gg-1wk-1) was reported in the control.
 Generally, results obtained at 4-6 WAS in 2019 indicates a progressive increase in NAR with increased rate of poultry manure.
 Methods of nitrogen application and variety had no significant effects on NAR across all the sampling dates.
 Result further indicates significant interaction between poultry manure and methods of N application at 4-6 WAS; whereby the application 6 t ha-1 of poultry manure with triple split N application gave the best result on NAR with an average value of 2873 gg-1wk-1 (Table 11).

 Result of NAR in 2020 is presented in Table 10.
-Result indicates that poultry manure treatment only significantly affect NAR at 4 – 6 WAS whereby the increase in the rates of poultry manure from 0 - 6 t ha-1 gave significantly higher (0.748 gg-1wk-1) values followed by 3 t ha-1 (0.413 gg-1wk-1) and the least (0.145 gg-1wk-1) reported in the control.
+Result indicates that poultry manure treatment only significantly affects NAR at 4 – 6 WAS whereby the increase in the rates of poultry manure from 0 - 6 t ha-1 gave significantly higher (0.748 gg-1wk-1) values followed by 3 t ha-1 (0.413 gg-1wk-1) and the least (0.145 gg-1wk-1) reported in the control.
 Similarly, main factors interaction was not significant in 2020.

 In 2022, NAR of maize was significantly affected by poultry manure in all the growth phases of the crop with significantly higher values reported with 6 t ha-1 applications relative to the control.
 The maximum NAR was reported at 6 - 8 WAS followed by steep dropped at 8-10 WAS.
 Nitrogen application in triple split doses gave significantly (p<0.05) higher values (2.399 gg-1wk-1) of NAR compared with double doses.
 However, across all the growth phases, there was no significant (P<0.05) interaction between the main factors.
 Generally, in all the years, the maximum NAR was reported at 4 - 6 WAS with an abrupt declined at 8 – 10 WAS.